Past owners and millers

 1812 James Ballard, occupier (HRO: Snodhill papers, Section IV b Misc).

-1818 James Woodward and Simon Exton (details not known, parties to lease/release).
+1818 James Woodward and Simon Exton were parties to a lease and release.

 1818 Henry Williams, millwright of Clodock, bought the Mill with a mortgage of £300 from David Watkins.